-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.

-These financial statements were approved for issue by the Board of Directors on March 19, 2020.
+These financial statements were approved for issue by the Board of Directors on March 26, 2021.

 (b) Change in Accounting Policy